-Acer reveals the all-new Swift Go laptops
+Acer reveals the all-new Swift Go, bolstering its Swift line for 2023

-(Pocket-lint) - Acer has announced its Swift lineup for 2023, and it includes two all-new models, the Swift Go 14 and Swift Go 16.
+Acer has announced its Swift lineup for 2023, and it includes two all-new models, the Swift Go 14 and Swift Go 16.

 These new models are joined by the Swift 14 and Swift X 14, which are both high-performance ultraportables.